Customer feedback systems: what to look for

-Mid-to-large companies should have a checklist of “must-haves” when evaluating a new feedback platform, and it’s important to always compare apple to apple.
+Mid-to-large companies should have a checklist of “must-haves” when evaluating a new feedback platform, and it’s important to always compare apples to apples.

-Best-in-class vendors will offer the following array of features as standard:
+Best-in-class customer feedback vendors will offer the following array of features as standard:

 - Easy to use self-service functionality